arkopalbhattacharya/WMA-S2S-Case-Studies/README.md

 ---

-*Feel free to clone this repo or if you have suggestions, fork and send me a PR.*
+*Feel free to clone/fork this repo and let me know if you have any suggestions.*

 **ARKOPAL BHATTACHARYA** 2021